Verifiedz/BookStoreApplication/README.md

 - **User and Admin Login:** The application provides a secure login system for both users and administrators, ensuring controlled access to different functionalities.

 - **Book Purchasing Options:** Users can browse through the bookstore, selecting and purchasing books using various payment methods, including cash, points, or a combination of both.

+- **User Rank Discounts:** Depending on the user's rank, discounts are applied.
+Gold users receive a larger discount compared to Silver users.
+Users with no rank are not eligible for any discount.

 - **Admin Controls:** Administrators have the capability to manage users and books in the system.
 This includes adding new users, editing user details, adding, editing, or removing books from the inventory.